appscode-cloud/docs/docs/platform/guides/database-management/delete-database.md

 ## 3. Deleting from the Database Detail Page

-Use this method to delete a specific database while viewing its detail page.
+Use this method to delete a specific database from its detail page.

 ![MongoDB database detail page showing the Delete button in the top-right navbar](../images/delete.png)